RyanDaDeng/branching-assessment/readme.md

     }
 ````

-3. The last step is to create a Factory which will create AssessmentProcessor based on different constructor parameters as a correctional helper class.
+3. The last step is to create a Factory which will create AssessmentProcessor based on different constructor parameters.

 Note: For rules part, I initially was thinking about using Strategy design pattern.